apache/comdev-site/source/contributor-ladder.md

 The _people_ who are members of the group are called _PMC Members_.

-Referring to those people as _PMCs_ is incorrect and can be confusing, please avoid doing that.
+Referring to those people as _PMCs_ is incorrect and can be confusing;
+please avoid doing that.

 ## Foundation Member